juanfp900/ConsoleMessengerApplication/README.md

 # Prerequisites
 java version "1.8.0_05"
 Java(TM) SE Runtime Environment (build 1.8.0_05-b13)
-are used in this project, but any Java version after 7 should work.
+is used in this project, but any Java version after 7 should work.

 # Instructions to run
 Have every file located in a speicfied local directory.
-Compile every .java file within directory using javac *.java open 3 or more terminal windows (each window will simulate a specific computer) and navigate to the specified local directory with all the files in each terminal window
+Compile every .java file within directory using javac *.java open 3 or more terminal windows (each window will simulate a specific computer) and navigate to the specified local directory with all the files in each terminal window.

 Ensure that exactly one terminal window runs the server at all times.
 To run a server and a client, pick a port number to put in the first argument.
-It should look like so.
+It should look like so:

           java Server <port number>
           java Server 7000